-002.11 Missless LAN exaction of the IEEE, data rate up to 2 Minutes in 2.4 CHz IEM hand, EUCC and DECC. information 802.11 Wireless LAN specification of the IEEE; data rate up to 2 Mbps; in 2.4 GHz ISM band; FHSS and DSSS; infrared spectrum communications also planned 802.11a Extension to 802.11; data rate up to 54 Mbit/s; in 5 GHz band; OFDM 802.11b Extension to 802.11; data rate up to 11 Mbit/s; in 2.4 GHz band; high market penetration; DSSS/CCK 802.11g Extension to 802.11; data rate up to 54 Mbit/s; in 2.4 GHz band; OFDM and DSSS 802.11h 802.11a customization, data rate up to 54 Mbit/s; in 5 GHz band; in area of transmission power and frequency management; for use in Europe; OFDM 802.11i Future 802.11 extension with additional security features 802.1x Specification of a port-based authentication mechanism from the IEEE AES Advanced Encryption Standard Access point Base station in a wireless LAN; independent LAN-WLAN bridge; connects stations of a LAN (local network) with a WLAN (wireless network) in a point-to-multipoint mode; connects two networks over a wireless network in point-to-point mode Access router Active network component for connection of a local network to the Internet or a company network ADSL Asymmetrical Digital Subscriber Line - transmission process for high-speed data transmission over normal telephone lines.
-With ADSL, transmissions (downstream) of up to 6 Mbps can be implemented over normal telephone lines; for bidirectional transmission there is a second frequency band with transmission speeds of up to 640 kbps (upstream) - hence the name "asymmetric".
+002.11 Wireless LAN enceitigation of the IEEE, data vate up to 2 Mbns, in 2.4 CHz ICM band, EUCC and DCCC, information 802.11 Wireless LAN specification of the IEEE; data rate up to 2 Mbps; in 2.4 GHz ISM band; FHSS and DSSS; infrared spec- trum communications also planned 802.11a Extension to 802.11; data rate up to 54 Mbit/s; in 5 GHz band; OFDM 802.11b Extension to 802.11; data rate up to 11 Mbit/s; in 2.4 GHz band; high market penetration; DSSS/CCK 802.11g Extension to 802.11; data rate up to 54 Mbit/s; in 2.4 GHz band; OFDM and DSSS 802.11h 802.11a customization, data rate up to 54 Mbit/s; in 5 GHz band; in area of transmission power and frequency man agement; for use in Europe; OFDM 802.11i Future 802.11 extension with additional security features 802.1x Specification of a port-based authentication mechanism from the IEEE AES Advanced Encryption Standard Access point Base station in a wireless LAN; independent LAN-WLAN bridge; connects stations of a LAN (local network) with a WLAN (wireless network) in a point-to-multipoint mode; connects two networks over a wireless network in point-to point mode Access router Active network component for connection of a local network to the Internet or a company network ADSL Asymmetrical Digital Subscriber Line - transmission process for high-speed data transmission over normal telephone lines.
+With ADSL, transmissions (downstream) of up to 6 Mbps can be implemented over normal telephone lines; for bidirectional transmission there is a second frequency band with transmission speeds of up to 640 kbps (upstream) hence the name "asymmetric".
 Bandwidth Data rate with which a user can surf the Internet; the higher the bandwidth, the faster the connection Broadband Service which provides high bandwidth; e.g.: DSL or WLAN Bridge Transport protocol-independent, transparent network component; transmits all packets which are identified as "not local" and only understands the difference between "local" and "remote".
-Works on Layer 2 of the OSI model Broadcast Broadcasts are packets to all stations of a local network; bridges transmit broadcasts; routers do not transmit broadcasts BSS Basic Service Set CAPI Common ISDN Application Programming Interface - CAPI is a standard for control of ISDN adapters CCK Code Complementary Keying; type of modulation used by DSSS Client Any computer equipped with a wireless LAN adapter (wireless LAN card), which uses services provided by other participants in the wireless network CSMA/CA Carrier Sense Multiple Access with Collision Avoidance; access procedure to the radio channel used under 802.11 CRC Cyclic Redundancy Check; process for detecting bit errors Data throughput Speed at which you can surf on the Internet; depends on the bandwidth and the number of users DHCP Dynamic Host Configuration Protocol
+Works on Layer 2 of the OSI model Broadcast Broadcasts are packets to all stations of a local network; bridges transmit broadcasts; routers do not transmit broadcasts BSS Basic Service Set CAPI Common ISDN Application Programming Interface - CAPI is a standard for control of ISDN adapters CCK Code Complementary Keying; type of modulation used by DSSS Client Any computer equipped with a wireless LAN adapter (wireless LAN card), which uses services provided by other par ticipants in the wireless network